 What are you entitled to?

-If you’ve recently been laid off from your job, you should firstly find out what government benefits you may be entitled to in order to manage a new budget.
+If you’ve recently been laid off from your job, you should first find out what government benefits you may be entitled to in order to manage a new budget.
 Prime Minister of Canada, Justin Trudeau, has recently revealed a new Canadian Emergency Response Benefit which provides anyone out of work due to COVID-19 with $2000 every four weeks for up to four months.
-Also, in many jobs you often pay into an Employment Insurance Fund.
+Also, in many jobs, you often pay into an Employment Insurance Fund.
 To find out if you’re applicable for Employment Insurance, click here.

 Create (or revise) your budget

 When circumstances change and you aren’t receiving your regular working income, it’s time to revise your budget.
-We usually create a budget, whether we’ve wrote it down or have one in mind every time you look at our paycheck, of what money needs to go where each month.
+We usually create a budget, whether we’ve written it down or have one in mind every time you look at our paycheck, of what money needs to go where each month.
 When you’re out of work and depending on government benefits, your budget will change drastically and it’s important to note this while assessing your funds first.

 If you’re in debt due to job loss, it’s good practice to strategically spread out your bill payments.
 Often, you can pay smaller amounts to your bills without it impacting your credit.
 It’s also extremely beneficial to seek advice on how to budget.
-Score-Up can help provide you with budgeting tools ad cashflow analysis, to assist in your money management.
+Score-Up can help provide you with budgeting tools ad cash flow analysis, to assist in your money management.

 Prioritize your expenses